xtuml/mc/doc/notes/50_memsetzero_int.md

 7.1     I found a compile error when compiling polymorphic events.
         This was due to a declaration not being generated, because the event is not used.
 However, when optimizations are disabled, we need to generate the declaration.
-So, a check for the optimzation flag has been added.
+So, a check for the optimization flag has been added.
 7.2     I alphabetized the mcmc/arlan/current_list.sh script to help in a
         sizing effort.
 This is benign and just helps make it easier to